 It’s a known fact that humans don’t like change.
 Why?
-According to several studies, there are a number of reasons for this, with loss of control and excess uncertainty being the most common reasons.
+According to several studies, there are a number of reasons for this.
+In oil and gas software, loss of control and excess uncertainty being the most common reasons.

 If change feels like walking into an abyss, then people will reject it.
-People will often choose to remain deep rooted in their current situation, regardless of how painful, tiresome, and damaging it is.
+People will often choose to remain deep rooted in their current situation, regardless of how tiresome and damaging it is.
 As the saying goes, “Better the devil you know than the devil you don’t.”
-But quite often this change is vital to people’s health and growth, and must be implemented regardless of differing opinions.
-To overcome inertia requires a leader with a clear vision, inspiring ideas, and continuous support.
+But quite often this change is vital to people’s health and growth.
+It must be implemented regardless of differing opinions.
+To overcome inertia requires a leader with a clear vision, inspiring ideas and continuous support.

-What is clear, and has been reinforced by a multitude of sources, is that in order for a company to operate effectively and efficiently given the current pitfalls of the oil and gas industry, costs must be decreased.
+What is clear is that in order for a company to operate effectively and efficiently given the current pitfalls of oil and gas software, costs must be decreased.

-We can do this in several ways: cut back on the number of wells, decrease investment, make tens, if not hundreds or thousands of redundancies.
+We can do this in several ways.
+We can cut back on the number of wells, decrease investment, make tens, if not hundreds or thousands of redundancies.
 However, wouldn’t it be better to balance cost cutting with improvements in business performance?

 In a nutshell, a company can cut the costs of hydrocarbon accounting and production allocation by employing best practices that have been designed to help companies operate in a more efficient manner.

 I’ll be exploring a number of these factors over the coming weeks – be sure to check back regularly for updates.

 If you can’t wait that long, EnergySys is running a webinar series on cutting the cost of hydrocarbon accounting.
 The first two sessions are available on demand here and the third one, exploring the benefits of automation, is on the 23rd of March – you can sign up here.